bodgedbutworks/Lsim/README.md

 ##### General
 * Scale is 1cm/px
+* Backups are automatically created in save/autobackups/ upon program start, so if you (or a bug) messed something up, check older versions there

 ##### Environment format generation
 * CAD (e.g. CATIA): Model should be roughly centered around vertical axis